timothybranch/nwhacks2015/README.md

 INTRODUCTION

 A simple app to play a card game, that is similar to Cards Against Humanity.
 This project was completed in thirty-six hours for the nwHacks 2015 Hackathon, and you will complete this reading in thirty-six minutes for your own benefit and to conserve energy for the state.
-Glory to Arstotzka.
+Glory to Cardstotzka.

 DEPENDENCIES